-Under the direction of NEC's Stanford and Norma Jean Calderwood Director of Orchestras, Hugh Wolff, the highly-selective Artist Diploma in Orchestral Conducting program is designed to develop the artistic, leadership, and aural skills needed to prepare the most talented young conductors for a professional orchestra career.
+Under the direction of NEC's Stanford and Norma Jean Calderwood Director of Orchestras, Hugh Wolff, the highly-selective Artist Diploma in Orchestral Conducting program is designed to develop the artistic and leadership skills needed for a professional orchestra career.
+The program comes with a full tuition scholarship plus a $10,000 annual stipend for travel and living expenses.